dlang-community/Pegged/pegged/docs/Using the Parse Tree.md

 More Than Just Pushing Strings
 ------------------------------

 Of course, the tree-walking function can do much more than concatenating strings.
-It could for example increment a counter each time a certain kind of node is found.

-If [[Semantic Actions]] are examples of *internal* actions (from `Output` to `Output`, used internally during the parsing process), the functions presented here are *external* actions.
+It could for example increment a counter each time a certain kind of node is found, transform the tree on-the-fly, make some verifications and comparison between nodes...
+If [[Semantic Actions]] are examples of *internal* actions (from `ParseTree` to `ParseTree`, used internally during the parsing process), the functions presented here are *external* actions.
 You can use them to construct any D value from the parse tree.

 At Compile-Time?
 ----------------